mzazon/awesome-cloud-projects/azure/scalable-multi-agent-ai-orchestration/scalable-multi-agent-ai-orchestration.md

 ## Discussion

-Azure AI Foundry Agent Service combined with Container Apps creates a powerful platform for building sophisticated multi-agent AI systems that can handle complex business processes with enterprise-grade reliability.
+Azure AI Foundry combined with Container Apps creates a powerful platform for building sophisticated multi-agent AI systems that can handle complex business processes with enterprise-grade reliability.
 This architecture leverages the serverless scaling capabilities of Container Apps while providing the specialized AI capabilities needed for different agent types.
 The event-driven communication pattern using Event Grid ensures loose coupling between agents, enabling independent scaling and fault tolerance.
-For comprehensive guidance on agent development, see the [Azure AI Foundry Agent Service documentation](https://learn.microsoft.com/en-us/azure/ai-foundry/agents/) and [Container Apps best practices](https://learn.microsoft.com/en-us/azure/container-apps/overview).
+For comprehensive guidance on AI Foundry development, see the [Azure AI Foundry documentation](https://learn.microsoft.com/en-us/azure/ai-foundry/) and [Container Apps best practices](https://learn.microsoft.com/en-us/azure/container-apps/overview).

 The multi-agent orchestration pattern demonstrated here follows the Azure Well-Architected Framework principles of reliability, scalability, and cost optimization.
 By deploying each agent type as a separate container app, the system can scale individual components based on demand while maintaining overall system availability.
 Event Grid provides the reliable messaging infrastructure needed for complex workflow orchestration, with built-in retry mechanisms and dead letter queues for handling failures gracefully.
 This approach is particularly effective for scenarios requiring specialized AI capabilities like document processing, data analysis, and customer service, where different agents can be optimized for their specific tasks.